trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin1.png
    :scale: 100%

-:numref:`Figure %s: Panel Application Launcher <luminapanelplugin1>`
+   Panel Application Launcher

-When you select this plugin, it will prompt you to select the application to launch.
+When you select this plugin, seen in
+:numref:`Figure %s <luminapanelplugin1>`, it will prompt to select the application to launch.
 This will add a shortcut for launching the selected application to the panel.